Darlyn-Lurikah/MS3--Claws-/README.md

 ## Existing features

+- Search:
-- Search: Users can make non case sensitive search based on the title of the post in
+   - Users can make non case sensitive search based on the title of the post in

+- Log In/Out:
-- Log In/Out: Logs registered users in and out of their sessions returning them to the privileges of unregistered users
+   - Logs registered users in and out of their sessions returning them to the privileges of unregistered users

+- Register:
-- Register: Creates new user accout and allow them access to registered user functionality
+   - Creates new user accout and allow them access to registered user functionality

+- Delete proflie:
-- Delete proflie: Deletes user profile and all user posts attached to user
+   - Deletes user profile and all user posts attached to user

-- Create new posts: User can create a new post by uploading an image then addinga title and caption
+- Create new posts:
+   - User can create a new post by uploading an image then addinga title and caption

-- Edit existing post: Users can edit their existing posts by changing the title, caption or image or all three
+- Edit existing post:
+   - Users can edit their existing posts by changing the title, caption or image or all three

-- Delete existing post: Users can delete their posts permanently from their account subesquently the home page via the 'Edit Profile page'
+- Delete existing post:
+   - Users can delete their posts permanently from their account subesquently the home page

-- Upload profile picture: Users can customise their profile by uploading an image and writing a bio
+- Upload profile picture:
+   - Users can customise their profile by uploading an image and writing a bio

+- Edit profile:
-- Edit profile: Users can edit their profile page by uploading a new photo and/ or changing their bio
+   - Users can edit their profile page by uploading a new photo and/ or changing their bio

+- Feedback:
-- Feedback: Flash messages indicate to user the folowing functionalities are completed or need to be:
+   - Flash messages indicate to user the folowing functionalities are completed or need to be:
      - Wrong username/password
      - User already exists
      - Logged in
      - Logged out
      - Registered
      - Post added/edited/deleted
      - Profile edited/deleted

+## Future features

+- Favourites:
+   - So users can save posts the like when so they don't lose them

+- Commenting:
+   - To make for a mor einteractive site.
+Users can give other users feedback, edit and delte their own comments

+- Chats:
+   - Users can keep in contact

+- Password change:
+   - So users can change their passwords in their accounts for an extra layer of security

+- Password rescue:
+   - Email password rescue so users can reset their password if they forget